 Verizon is a CDMA network , so you aren’t free to swap a SIM card between devices.
 You can only use phones that Verizon approves to operate on its network, and you have to contact the carrier to activate your line whenever you switch devices.

 If you’re traveling abroad, Verizon may empty out your bank account.
 The company currently charges $5 a day for trips to Canada or Mexico and $10 a day to other countries.
 That’s in addition to your existing monthly bill.

 AT&T: The Nation’s Largest GSM Network

-AT&T is the second largest network in both subscribers and coverage.
+AT&T is the second-largest phone carrier in the US, both in subscribers and coverage.
 While its reach isn’t as broad as Verizon’s, the network still does a good job of serving many smaller towns and rural counties.